Elizabeth Mynatt, PhD, Dean

 Academic Progression Standards

-The College of Computer and Information Science prides itself on flexibility and a very supportive advising staff.
+The Khoury College of Computer Sciences prides itself on flexibility and a very supportive advising staff.
 Depending upon the number of entry-level/transfer credits, the academic program, and student planning, it is possible to complete the program within four years with at least one experiential experience and usually with two such experiences.